Matabeleland South Province

 Matabeleland South is a province in southwestern Zimbabwe.
-With a population of 683,893 as of the 2012 Zimbabwean census, it is the country's least populous province.
-After Matabeleland North, it is Zimbabwe's second-least densely populated province.
-Matabeleland South was established in 1974, when the original Matabeleland Province was divided into two provinces, the other being Matabeleland North.
+With a population of 683,893 as of the 2012 Zimbabwean census.
+It is the country's least populated province after Matabeleland North.Matabeleland South and Matabeleland North were established in 1974, when the original Matabeleland Province was bifurcated.
 The province is divided into six districts.
 Gwanda is the capital, and Beitbridge is the province's largest town.
 The name "Matabeleland" is derived from Ndebele, the province's largest ethnic group.

 Matabeleland South is bordered by Bulawayo and Matabeleland North to the north, Midlands to the northeast, Masvingo to the southeast, South Africa to the south, and Botswana to the west.
 It has an area of 54,172 km2, equal to 13.86% of the total area of Zimbabwe.
 It is the fourth-largest of the country's ten provinces in area.
 Matabeleland South sits on the edge of the Kalahari Desert, giving it an arid climate not hospitable to agriculture.